bhupendrasinghbutola/ticktaktoe/README.md

 # Nano React App Default Javascript Template
 Note:
-1.naming convetion for react components: naming start with capital and component has only one element 2."rafce" is a snippet for react extension
+1.naming convetion for react components: naming start with capital and component has only one element 2."rafce" is a snippet for react extension.
+3. react hooks is the module in the libarary which is used to manipulate the states of an components.
 The default template project for [nano-react-app](https://github.com/nano-react-app/nano-react-app).

 - `npm run start` — This will spawn a development server with a default port of `3000`.